Readers, tell us how you’re coping, and give it some flair.

 NIH’s 2021 Combined Federal Campaign will host a virtual Halloween Charity Fair and Mask Contest on Thursday, Oct.
 28, from 11 a.m. to 1 p.m.
 Returning this year by popular demand, the event combines fun and CFC information.

-The Office of Disease Prevention will hold a Methods: Mind the Gap webinar with Dr. Julie R. Palmer on risk prediction models for breast cancer in black women.
-It will take place on Tuesday, Oct.
-20 at 11 a.m.
+Join the Office of Disease Prevention for a Methods: Mind the Gap webinar with Dr. Michael Proschan on the use of randomization-based inference in prevention research.
+This webinar will take place on Friday, Oct.
+15 at 11 a.m.
+ET.

 Registration is open for the Office of Dietary Supplements 25th Anniversary Scientific Symposium that will take place virtually on Oct.
 25–26.